Fine Art Oil Paintings in Ajijic, Mexico & Phoenix, Arizona ~ To the Design Trades & Private Collectors since 1998

 At nineteen, Mia joined the Rainbow Trance traveling bellydance troupe, touring the coast of northern California to perform at restaurants and art festivals, where she sold small landscape paintings in vintage frames in between gigs.
 When not traveling, she designed her own costumes and painted in oils at her dining room table.
 Realizing she was able to support herself with dance and art, living the artist's life became her career goal.

 In 1981, Mia was hired by the opulent Marrakech Jazz Restaurant & Nightclub in Honolulu, Hawaii to perform under a 6-week contract.
-When the contract expired she was offered a full-time position, and she relocated to Hawaii with her daughter.
+When the contract expired she was offered a full-time position as the club's featured dance artist, and she relocated to Hawaii permanently with her daughter.
 For four years Mia performed two shows a night, five nights a week with the Egyptian house band, entertaining dinner guests before the opening of the club's late-night jazz sets featuring her friend and legendary house singer Azure McCall and other jazz greats.
 During the day Mia took care of her young daughter and painted tropical garden scenes, selling her artwork in local shops and galleries.
 She also wrote her first book, "Snowballs in Hawaii," a short work of comedic fiction.

 In 1986 Mia left Honolulu to accept a position at Pasha's dinner club in San Francisco, where she performed nightly with the club's Middle Eastern band along with male bellydancer and ballet master Horacio Cifuentes of the San Francisco Ballet.
 She continued painting during the day and selling her artwork via local shops and galleries, and with a focus on northern California seascapes, she soon became a favorite of interior designers and collectors in the area.

 In 1993, with her daughter entering high school, Mia secured a position as a copywriter at MicroAge Computers in Phoenix, Arizona.
 She continued her painting on weekends with a focus on figures, while writing her second book on her lunch breaks - a fiction thriller novel titled "Conspiracy of Fear."
-After her daughter graduated high school, Mia left Microage to found Old Pratt Studios, a philanthropic artists guild that served the Phoenix-Scottsdale design trades with exotic wall finishes and commissioned artwork, while providing paid apprenticeships to over 60 emerging artists over the course of a decade.
+After her daughter graduated high school, Mia felt free to return to the freelance life once again.
+She left Microage to found Old Pratt Studios, a philanthropic artists guild that served the Phoenix-Scottsdale design trades with exotic wall finishes and commissioned artwork, while providing paid apprenticeships to over 60 emerging artists over the course of a decade.
 During this time Mia also served as an artist-in-residence in a downtown Phoenix art gallery, and wrote her third book, "The Secrets of the 100 Golden Keys: Unlock the Power of Your Creativity & Set Your Life on Fire!"

-In 2009, exhausted from a decade of operating the guild and fulfilling commissioned artwork, Mia accepted an invitation to travel to a Nahua Indian fishing village on the coast of Mexico from two friends who spent every winter living in an old school bus amongst the indigenous villagers.
+In 2009, exhausted from a decade of operating the guild and fulfilling commissioned artwork, Mia accepted an invitation to travel to a Nahua Indian fishing village on the coast of Mexico from friends who wintered there in an old school bus amongst the indigenous villagers.
 Mia handed the guild over to one of the senior artists, and made the long trek through Mexico to the remote village of Maruata, on the coast of Michoacan.

-For family reasons, Mia left Ajijic in 2015 and relocated her studio first to Portland, Oregon, and then two years later, back to Phoenix, Arizona.
-When she had concluded family business in the US, Mia returned to Ajijic in early 2018 to establish the small, private art studio where she now lives and works.
-She travels frequently between her Bohemian Art Studio and Phoenix, selling her artwork to interior designers and private collectors in the US, Mexico, and around the world.
+For family and business reasons, Mia returned to the US in 2015 and then relocated back to Ajijic in 2018 to establish the Bohemian Art Studio, where she now lives and works.
+Currently, she travels frequently between Mexico and the US, selling her artwork to interior designers and private collectors around the world from her base of operations in Phoenix, Arizona.

 Mia Pratt is a American contemporary representational oil painter whose colorful scenes of exotic figures, creatures, landscapes and objects express the transcendent nature of life as it might exist beyond the oppressive social construct of the patriarchy, in an imaginary dimension where the harsh realities of the world are non-existent and only moments of conscious awareness and paradisiacal beauty exist.